exakat/exakat/docs/Rules.rst

 #########################

-`'array_fill_keys() <http://www.php.net/array_fill_keys>`_ is a native PHP function that creates an array from keys.
+`array_fill_keys() <http://www.php.net/array_fill_keys>`_ is a native PHP function that creates an array from keys.
 It gets the list of keys, and a constant value to assign to each keys.

 This is twice faster than doing the same with a loop.